MAAyres/Teensy3.6Synth/README.md

 # Teensy3.6Synth

-Monophonic subtrative synthesiser with stereo output.
+Monophonic USB-MIDI controlled subtrative synthesiser with stereo output.

 The synth is formed of two oscillators with adjustable waveforms which are then filtered and amplified in stereo.